Program Analyst Visa Sponsorship Jobs in Virginia

 Which visa types are most common for program analyst roles in Virginia?

-The H-1B is the most common visa for program analysts in Virginia, as the role typically qualifies as a specialty occupation requiring a bachelor's degree in a relevant field such as information systems, computer science, or business administration.
-The L-1B (intracompany transferee with specialized knowledge) and O-1 (extraordinary ability) are less common but used by multinational firms with Virginia offices.
+The H-1B visa is the most common visa for program analysts in Virginia, as the role typically qualifies as a specialty occupation requiring a bachelor's degree in a relevant field such as information systems, computer science, or business administration.
+The L-1B (intracompany transferee with specialized knowledge) and O-1 visa (extraordinary ability) are less common but used by multinational firms with Virginia offices.
 TN visas apply to Canadian and Mexican nationals in qualifying analyst roles.

 Which cities in Virginia have the most program analyst sponsorship jobs?